opensafely-core/ehrql/docs/explanation/output-formats.md

         population: outputs/data_extract.arrow
 ```

+:warning: When using a `project.yaml` file,
-:warning: The `population` filename *must* be identical to the output filename specified by `--output`.
+the `population` filename *must* be identical to the output filename specified by `--output`.
 Otherwise you will see the following error when you use `opensafely run`
 to run the project actions: